MultiSafepay/docs/content/payment-methods/zinia.md

 # Activation

 1. Email a request to [sales@multisafepay.com](mailto:sales@multisafepay.com)
-   We check your eligibility and if approved, activate the payment method for your account.
+  - We check your eligibility and if approved, you will receive the Zinia contract.
+  - Once signed, we activate the payment method for your account.
 2. Once approved, to activate the method in your dashboard, sign in to your <a href="https://merchant.multisafepay.com" target="_blank">MultiSafepay dashboard</a> <i class="fa fa-external-link" style="font-size:12px;color:#8b929e"></i>.
 3. To activate the payment method for:
 - All sites, go to **Settings** > **Payment methods**.